12 tips for visiting Pompeii (plus how to climb Vesuvius)

 If you’re travelling from Sorrento or one of the other resorts along the coast, the easiest and cheapest way to get to Pompeii is to take the Circumvesuviana local train to the ruins.
 From Sorrento, the train takes between 25 and 30 minutes, which is almost certainly going to be quicker than driving or taking a taxi.

-Since Porta Nolana station is the start of the Circumvesuviana line (Napoli Garibaldi is the first stop), you’ve got a better chance of getting a seat on what can be very busy trains.
-Whether you board the train at Porta Nolana or Napoli Garibaldi, get on a train that’s headed for Sorrento.
+I recommend catching the train from Porta Nolana station.
+Since Porta Nolana is the start of the Circumvesuviana line, you’ve got a better chance of getting a seat on what can be very busy trains.
+Get on a train that’s headed for Sorrento and get off at Pompei Scavi – Villa Dei Misteri.

 Pompeii from Naples cruise port (Stazione Marittima)